monsterkodi/kode/readme.md

 ## Compatibility

-While **koffee** tried to be backwards compatible with CoffeeScript v1, I don't intend to do the same with **kode** (but converting coffee to kode shouldn't be too painful).
+While **koffee** tried to be backwards compatible with CoffeeScript v1, I don't intend to do the same with **kode**, but converting coffee to kode shouldn't be too painful.

 ## Future plans